 I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ.
 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed. — Galatians 1:6-9 (emphasis mine)

-Before we go further, what is the context of this passage?
+Before we go further, let’s establish the context for this passage:

-- He is refuting one of the three main heresies Satan has formulated against the Church: judaizing, the false doctrine that Christians must obey the Law of Moses in order to be saved.
+- He is refuting one of the three main heresies Satan has formulated against the Church: judaizing, the false doctrine claiming Christians must obey the Law of Moses in order to be saved.

 - Judaizing negates one of the foundational doctrines of Christianity: salvation by faith alone through grace alone in Christ alone.

 - He labels judaizing “another gospel” and pronounces the direst of curses (anathema) upon all who would preach it.

 - a thing devoted to God without hope of being redeemed, and if an animal, to be slain; therefore a person or thing doomed to destruction; a curse; a man accursed, devoted to the direst of woes